Asian Squat vs Slav Squat: A Deep Dive Into Origins, Techniques, and Advantages

 • This position should be maintained for 10 seconds; the squatter should then rise back up to the starting position and repeat the process 10 times.

-7 Asian Squat Benefits for Max Effect + Slav Squat Benefits Since They’re the Same Thing
+7 Benefits of the Asian Squat for Max Effect + Slav Squat Benefits Since They’re the Same Thing

 Asian squats, also known as Slav squats, have numerous benefits for those who choose to engage in them doing them regularly and throughout the day, including improving ankle flexibility, reducing lower back pain and helping pregnant women during labor.

-1. Improves Body Awareness and Provides a Full Body Workout
+1. Improves Body Awareness & Provides a Full Body Workout

 To perform the Asian squat, multiple muscle groups and joints are recruited such as the quads, hamstrings, hips, glutes, core muscles, and ankle and knee joints.
 This makes the squatter have more awareness of all these muscles in relation to one another which will assist someone to have better control of the entire body.